B.A (Hons.) in Sociology

 Transdisciplinary Learning

 Sociology is inherently interdisciplinary, drawing from politics, gender studies, cultural studies, environment, development, and digital society.
-Reflecting this, the curriculum includes a broad set of electives such as Environmental Sociology, Gender and Digitalisation, Migration and Belonging, and Technology, Urbanisation and Culture that allow students to examine social phenomena across multiple domains.
+Reflecting this, the BA (Hons.)
+Sociology curriculum includes a broad set of electives such as Environmental Sociology, Gender and Digitalisation, Migration and Belonging, and Technology, Urbanisation and Culture, allowing students to examine social phenomena across multiple domains.

 Faculty research in areas like labour studies, environmental politics, urban change, digital inequalities, displacement, and identity formation keeps classroom discussions aligned with contemporary debates.
 This integration of disciplinary depth with interdisciplinary breadth helps students develop layered, holistic perspectives on social problems.